wyliodrinstudio/WyliodrinSTUDIO/docs/source/translations.rst

 	node translation.js send

 Compiling the code with the **'send'** argument helps you split all the translations in a *messages-ln.json* file according to the plugin related to each key-value set.
-It also copies the description from the english translation and it applies it to the corresponding keyword for every other language.
+It also copies the description from the english translation and applies it to the corresponding keyword for every other language.